 What is the goal of the residency?

-The goal of the PGY2 Critical Care residency program is to provide the resident the opportunity to develop his / her clinical skills in preparation for a comprehensive practice as a Critical Care clinical pharmacy specialist.
+The goal of the PGY2 Critical Care residency program is to provide the resident the opportunity to develop his / her skills in preparation for a comprehensive practice as a Critical Care clinical pharmacy specialist.
 Residents completing the program will be competent and confident in the management of adult critically ill patients.